joinpursuit/Pursuit-Core-iOS/lessons/unit9/README.md

 2. After we have `deskCalc` to store the reference in, we create the object itself by `alloc`ating memory storage space for the object.
 Calling this method gets back the instance of the `Calculator` class. `alloc` also "zeroes out" all that instance's properties so it can be initialized after.
 3. We `init`ialize the `deskCalc`instance here.
 Notice that the `init` method is called on `deskCalc` **and not** `Calculator` because you want to initialize that specific object. `init` returns a value, which you are storing in `deskCalc`.
 4. Well, these are the methods you're calling on `deskCalc`.
 The brackets should give it away by now.
 Instead of Swift's `Class.method()` syntax, we go with `[Class method]` for objc.
 5. Several things are happening here.
-There's not string interpolation in objc, so we use the fan-favorite `NSLog()` with two arguments: the string with a [`format specifier`](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) placeholder within the `NSString`, and the `value` method that returns the value.
-Note that while Swift has dot syntax to access instance properties, objc doesn't and requires a method to return instance property values.
+There isn't any string interpolation in objc, so we use the fan-favorite `NSLog()` with two arguments: the string with a [`format specifier`](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) (%s, %d, %@) token within the `NSString`, and a variable or instance method return to replace the token.
 6. The asterisk (**\***) that precedes the variable name denotes that `deskCalc` is actually a reference/pointer to a `Calculator` object.
 It doesn't actually store any data, just a memory address to where the `Calculator` object resides at.
 </details>